 As the dollar price of bitcoin continues its seemingly inevitable ascent to $100,000, more and more people are jumping on the cryptocurrency train.
 After all, who can blame them?
-Many people who invested in bitcoin since its inception in October 2008 have become millionaires – and a few of the earlier adopters have become billionaires.
+Yes; there are problems with cryptocurrencies.
+Despite this, many people who invested in bitcoin since its inception in October 2008 have become millionaires – and a few of the earliest adopters have become billionaires.

-Meanwhile, the dollar price of many other cryptocurrencies — including ethereum, stellar, litecoin, and binance coin — are continuing to rise as the number of people interested in making a fast buck dip their toes into the marketplace.
+Meanwhile, the dollar price of other cryptocurrencies continue to rise as speculators dip their toes into the marketplace.
 Even dogecoin is drawing a lot of interest these days, despite the fact that it originally started out as a joke; it is now among the ten biggest cryptocurrencies.

-That being said, when it comes to a store of value, gold and silver are superior to any cryptocurrency because, unlike the precious metals, cryptos have an Achilles’ heel that can’t be overcome: that is, they are ethereal — therefore they can only be valued in terms of something else.
+However, when it comes to a store of value, gold and silver are superior to any cryptocurrency.
+Why?
+Because, unlike the precious metals, cryptos have an Achilles’ heel: that is, they are ethereal.
+Therefore, they must be valued in terms of something else.

 That isn’t an issue as long as the current fiat monetary system remains intact.
 But what happens if hyperinflation destroys the US dollar (which, in turn, would topple all of the other fiat currencies like a bunch of dominos)?
-If the value of, say, the fiat US dollar goes to zero — as Voltaire assured us is guaranteed to happen at some point in the future — then, by definition, you would need infinity dollars to buy a loaf of bread.
+If the value of the fiat US dollar goes to zero — as Voltaire assures us will happen at some point in the future — then, by definition, you’ll need infinity dollars to buy a loaf of bread.
 Well … obviously that’s impossible.

 So what does this have to do with cryptocurrencies?
 Actually, quite a bit.